 - Andriy Tsapin

-Deputy Head of Research Unit, Monetary Policy and Economic Analysis Department, National Bank of Ukraine, PhD, Kyiv, Ukraine
+PhD, Deputy Head of Research Division, Monetary Policy and Economic Analysis Department, National Bank of Ukraine, Kyiv, Ukraine

 - Vitaliy Vavryshchuk